-To reduce strain on the electric grid during the hottest days of the year, PG&E (the utility serving Northern California) offers its customers "incentive funding" to participate in its Auto Demand Response (Auto-DR) Program (www.auto-DR.com).
-To qualify for the program, customers must be able to electronically sense a signal sent from the utility and automatically shed a predetermined load during event hours.
-The shed must be accomplished automatically without requiring any manual intervention.
+To reduce strain on the electric grid during the hottest days of the year, Pacific Gas and Electric offers its customers "incentive funding" to participate in its Auto Demand Response (Auto-DR) Program (www.auto-DR.com).
+To qualify, customers must be able to electronically sense a signal sent from the utility and automatically shed a predetermined load during event hours.
+The shed must be accomplished automatically without manual intervention.
 After the shed event is concluded, the building must automatically return to normal levels.

-An objective of the program is for the shed to have minimal effect on business continuity.
-Working with PG&E, the Department of Energy Lawrence Berkeley Labs has developed and tested shed strategies for different types of buildings including industrial facilities, refrigerated warehouses, data centers and big-box retail stores.
+An objective of the program is that shed has minimal effect on business continuity.
+Working with PG&E, the Department of Energy's Lawrence Berkeley Laboratory has developed and tested shed strategies for different types of buildings including industrial facilities, refrigerated warehouses, data centers and big-box retail stores.
 For office buildings, the shed is usually accomplished by increasing the HVAC temperature set point by a few degrees and reducing lighting.
 Controlling the temperature on a zone-by-zone basis helps to ensure employees remain comfortable and productive during the shed event.